GlobalFishingWatch/pybossa-vessel-identification/README.md

 * month (1-12)
 * year

-These _have_ to correspond to a file stored in google cloud.
-To add the tasks, type, while in this directory:
+These _have_ to correspond to a file stored in google cloud, stored in the bucket gfw-crowd To add the tasks, type, while in the directory of one of these two projects type:

 ```bash
     $ pbs  --server <<url of the pybossa instance>> --api-key <<your api key>> add_tasks --tasks-file <<task file name.csv>>